ysyk2021/turning-your-flaws-into-fuel-harnessing-your-weaknesses-to-build-a-better-life/src/chapter-4-2.md

-Chapter 4: Strategies for Using Self-Reflection, Feedback, and Assessment Tools to Identify Weaknesses
+Strategies for Using Self-Reflection, Feedback, and Assessment Tools to Identify Weaknesses
 ======================================================================================================

 In this chapter, we will explore effective strategies for using self-reflection, feedback, and assessment tools to identify weaknesses.
 By employing these strategies, you can gain a deeper understanding of your areas for improvement and lay the groundwork for transforming your flaws into fuel.